exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter5.md

   * `protected/modules/todo/assets/javascript/frontend.shared.js`

 ## Command
-Your module can has Command Line functions to run back office functionality without worry about web server timeout limitation.
+Your module can contain Command Line functions to run back office functionality without worry about web server timeout limitation.
 A CLI command can also be escalate into cron job to run scheduled tasks automatically.

 Create file `protected/modules/todo/commands/TodoCommand.php` and fill with content:
 ```php